 Wix does have some ecommerce capabilities, but it’s mainly for small business owners that are looking to start a small online shop or get going as quickly as possible.

 Tax and shipping capabilities, the ability to do virtual products, and sales tracking mean the bases are covered.

 But if you want to do a lot of volume and really scale that bad boy, it’s missing some key features like multiple shipping methods, ability to accept different currencies, some important inventory management features, etc.

 WordPress on the other hand can support ecommerce websites of any and all sizes.

-There’s a super popular plugin called WooCommerce that’s great out of the box for building an online store and features a ton of plugins itself.
+There are a couple of super popular WordPress ecommerce plugins that’s great out of the box for building an online store and features a ton of plugins itself.